dariommr/scripts/elastic-reports/README.md

   ## Rationale

-  This script was intended to be used for extracting visualizations already created in Kibana and writying them into an HTML format email message.
+  This script was intended to be used for extracting visualizations already created in Kibana and writting them into an HTML format email message.
 The supported visualizations are:

   - Tables (Data Table, only configured with `Split Rows` and `Terms` as aggregations)
   - Pie Charts (Pie, only configured with `Split Slices` and `Terms` as aggregations)